markus1978/temporality-homepage/src/meetings/time-as-structure-in-disruptive-innovation.md

 date: 2024-04-18T11:02:06.233Z
 endDate: 2024-04-19T15:33:37.224Z
 location: Göttingen
+abstract: >-
-abstract: "The second meeting will be held at Georg-August-University Göttingen and center around the time-as-structure lens in disruptive innovation with a particular focus on temporal patterns and temporal orientations.
-Building on the idea that disruptive innovations erupt temporal structures, and that the role of temporal structures becomes particularly visible when coordinating such innovation activities, the guiding question of this meeting is: How do actors engage in temporal brokering, navigate, and coordinate multiple, potentially conflicting temporal patterns and orientations in disruptive innovation processes?"
+  The second meeting was held at Georg-August-University Göttingen and center around the question: "How do actors engage in temporal brokering, navigate, and coordinate multiple, potentially conflicting temporal patterns and orientations in disruptive innovation processes?"

+  This meeting focussed on active engagement with ongoing research projects of network members and featured a field trip to Forum Wissen.

+  Keynote speakers: Charlene Zietsma, Patricia Klarner
 preview: /static/img/gruppenbild.jpg
 gallery:
   - /static/img/whatsapp-image-2024-04-20-at-17.15.25.jpeg